Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Abstract

 \section{Abstract}

-\ignore{**Introduction**} Fog computing is an emerging computing paradigm which is mainly suitable for time-sensitive and real-time Internet of Things (IoT) applications.
+\ignore{**Introduction**} Fog computing is an emerging computing paradigm which is mostly suitable for time-sensitive and real-time Internet of Things (IoT) applications.
 Academia and industries are focusing on the exploration of various aspects of Fog computing for market adoption.
-The key idea of the Fog computing paradigm is to use idle computation resources of various handheld, mobile, stationery and network devices around us, to serve the application requests in the Fog-IoT environment. \ignore{**Problem Statement**}The devices in the Fog environment are autonomous and not exclusively dedicated to Fog application processing.
-Due to that, the probability of device failure in the Fog environment is high compared with other distributed computing paradigms.
-Solving failure issues in Fog is crucial because successful application execution can only be ensured if failure can be handled carefully.
-To handle failure, there are several techniques available in the literature, such as checkpointing and task migration, each of which works well in cloud based enterprise applications that mostly deals with static or transactional data.
-These failure handling methods are not applicable to highly dynamic Fog environment.
-In contrast, this work focuses on solving the problem of managing application failure in the Fog environment by proposing a composite solution (combining fuzzy logic-based task checkpointing and task migration techniques with task replication) for failure handling and generating a robust schedule. \ignore{**evaluation/Results/Conclusion**} We evaluated the proposed methods using real failure traces in terms of application execution time, delay and cost.
-Average delay and total processing time improved by 56\% and 48\% respectively, on an average for the proposed solution, compared with the existing failure handling approaches. \ignore{??EFFECTIVENESS??}\ignore{availability and SLA violation rate}
+The key idea of the Fog computing paradigm is to use idle computation resources of various handheld, mobile, stationary and network devices around us to serve the application requests in the Fog-IoT environment. \ignore{**Problem Statement**}The devices in the Fog environment are autonomous and not exclusively dedicated for Fog application processing, with high the probability of failure.
+To handle failure, there are several techniques available in the literature such as checkpointing, task migration; each of which work well in different scenarios and does not guarantee a robust schedule.
+In contrast, this work focused on solving the problem of managing application failure in the Fog environment by proposing a composite solution (combining fuzzy logic-based task checkpointing and task migration techniques with task replication) for failure handling and generating a robust schedule. \ignore{**evaluation/Results/Conclusion**} We evaluate the proposed methods using real failure traces in terms of application execution time, delay and cost.
+Average delay and total processing time improved by 56\% and 48\% respectively on an average for the proposed solution, compared with the existing failure handling approaches. \ignore{??EFFECTIVENESS??}\ignore{availability and SLA violation rate}